kuiper2000/tropical-dynamics/_sources/Variability/QBO.md

 However, the absorption of momentum at a single level will lead to a shock-like signal and modeling difficulty.
 Also, we need to determine the sign of A to make all necessary conditions consistent.

 ### A spectral solution of momentum deposition
-To circumvent the problem in previous section, we can approach it with a spectral perspective of wave propagation.
+To circumvent the problem in the previous section, we can approach it with a spectral perspective of wave propagation.
 ```{math}
 :label: QBO_mechanical_energy_zonal_mean4
 \begin{align}